Suchismita17/Insights-to-Impact/README.md

 # Insights-to-Impact

-A portfolio of business-focused analytics projects transforming data into strategic, actionable insights using Power BI.
+### 📊 Business Analytics Portfolio

-**Insight-to-Impact: Business-Driven Analytics Portfolio | Power BI Projects**
+A portfolio of business-focused analytics projects transforming data into strategic, actionable insights using **Power BI.**

 📊 **_Turning Data into Business Decisions_**